smart-on-fhir/smart-on-fhir.github.io/tutorials/testing/index.md

 ## General steps

-The steps required to test your app against [our public sandbox server](https://fhir.smarthealthit.org), use the following steps.
+To test your app against [our public sandbox server](https://sandbox.smarthealthit.org), use the following steps.

 ### Setup your local web server